-B.A. in journalism, Renmin University of China
+B.A. and M.A. in Journalism, Renmin University of China

-M.Phil. in communication, Chinese University of Hong Kong
+M.Phil. in Communication, Chinese University of Hong Kong

-- Media History
+- Journalism History

 - Media Sociology

-Her extensive methodological repertoire encompasses qualitative, quantitative and historical, including oral histories, interviews, discourse analysis, archival research, quantitative content analysis, collective biography, and various forms of statistical analysis.
+Volz’s methodological repertoire encompasses qualitative, quantitative, and historical, including archival research, oral histories, interviews, discourse analysis, quantitative content analysis, collective biography, and various forms of statistical analysis.
 Her work has appeared in journals such as Journalism, Journalism Studies, Journalism Practice, Journalism and Mass Communication Quarterly, Media, Culture & Society, International Communication Gazette, American Journalism, and International Journal of Advertising.

 Volz has earned top paper awards from AEJMC and won the Asian Journal of Communication Best Paper Award for International Communication Research.
 Since coming to Missouri, Volz has received a number of research fellowships, visiting scholarships and professorships from universities and institutions in Hong Kong, Taiwan, and mainland China.
+Additionally, she has received research grants from AJHA, AEJMC (with A. Hinnant and R. Thomas), and CCKF for International Scholarly Exchange.
 She was also a 2013-14 Reynolds Journalism Institute Faculty Fellow, during which time she completed an oral history project — Herstory — bringing to light the experiences of senior women journalists across the country (http://herstory.rjionline.org/).